 Can we bring our dog/pet in with us?

-No. We do not allow pets in the zoo.
+We do not allow pets in the zoo.
 It can agitate our animals and it is also a health risk for our animals.
+Trained service animals are allowed.

 Can we bring bread into the zoo to feed the birds?